-Information provided on the claim form medical certificate will let the insurer know if rehabilitation is needed.
-The insurer may contact you to discuss your rehabilitation.
+The information in your medical certificate and claim form may enable the insurer to understand if rehabilitation is needed.
+In this scenario, the CTP insurer may contact you to discuss your rehabilitation.

-- ask your treatment provider to contact the insurer to request funding of your rehabilitation.
+- contact the CTP insurer to request funding for your rehabilitation.

-Obtain approval from the insurer for payment of rehabilitation services before you attend.
-This will ensure that these services are paid for.
-The rehabilitation provider can then send accounts directly to the insurer for whatever has been approved.
+It is best to get approval from the CTP insurer for paying rehabilitation services, before you attend them, to ensure the services will be paid for.
+Your rehabilitation provider can then send the account directly to the insurer for payment for the treatment that was approved.

 Treatment by a public hospital or emergency services